openeuler-mirror/kunpengsecl/README.en.md

 same as <a href="#Instruction for use">Minimal realization</a>。

->notes: In a AK_Service environment, in order to improve the efficiency of QCA configuration certificate, not every boot needs to access the AK_Service to generate the corresponding certificate, but through the localized storage of the certificate, that is, read the certification path configured in `config.yaml` on the QCA side, check whether a AK_Service-issued certificate has been saved locally through the `func hasAKCert(s int) bool` function, and if the certificate is successfully read, AK_Service If the certificate cannot be read, you need to access the AK_Service and save the certificate returned by the AK_Service locally.
+>notes: In a TAS environment, in order to improve the efficiency of QCA configuration certificate, not every boot needs to access the TAS to generate the corresponding certificate, but through the localized storage of the certificate, that is, read the certification path configured in `config.yaml` on the QCA side, check whether a TAS-issued certificate has been saved locally through the `func hasAKCert(s int) bool` function, and if the certificate is successfully read, TAS If the certificate cannot be read, you need to access the TAS and save the certificate returned by the TAS locally.

 #### DAA scenario
-**Enable the server-side AK_Service for attestation keys**
+**Enable the server-side TAS for attestation keys**

 To enable the AKS service, you must configure the private key for AKS.
 Run the following command to modify the configuration file in the home directory:
 ```bash